arsh331/3040/README.md

     2. Clone the GitHub repository to your local machine.

-    3. Open a CMD on your machine and cd inside the directory where the repository is located.
+    3. Open a CMD on your machine and change directory to where the repository is located.

     4. Execute the command below.
         ``` console
-        Jekyll serve
+        jekyll serve
         ```
-    5. The website will be available at http://localhost:4000 on your machine.
+    5. The website will be available at http://localhost:4000 on your browser.

-At the end of this step, you should see the changes on your website.
+At the end of these steps, you should have your own resume hosted on GitHub Pages.
 Here is a screenshot of a website generated using this guide.
 It can also be accessed at https://arsh331.github.io/.

 ![Resume](resume.gif)

 ## More resources